sarisabban/SinfNet/README.md

 #### For object detection
 1. Use the following command to train the network on your dataset:

-`python SinfNet.py --object_train WEIGHTS TRAIN ANNOTATION LABEL1 LABEL2 ...` for example `python SinfNet.py -ot Amoeba ./dataset/Images ./dataset/Annotations Active Inactive`
+`python SinfNet.py --object_train WEIGHTS TRAIN ANNOTATION LABEL1 LABEL2 ...` example `python SinfNet.py -ot Amoeba ./dataset/Images ./dataset/Annotations Active Inactive`

 The WEIGHTS is the name of the output weight.h5 file, TRAIN is the directory of the images to train on, ANNOTATION is the directory containing the annotations of these images, and the LABELS is a list of all the labels in the dataset (just the labels written with space between them).
 The network is resource heavy and requires a multiple GPUs and more than 32GB of RAM to run (depending on dataset size).
 Therefore some cloud GPU services may not work and a larger system is required.